 According to the ‘The Beads of Dew from the Source of Life’, Khwaja Muhammad Qadi was endowed with the finest aptitude for understanding the subtle concepts of the Masters of Sufism.
 His presence in a group meeting would always inspire the venerable Khwaja to speak of the most profound realities.

-Khwaja Muhammad az-Zahid died in 1529 AD in the Surkhandaya Region of south east Uzbekisatan.
+Khwaja Muhammad az-Zahid died in 1529 AD in the Surkhandaya Region of south east Uzbekistan.
 He passed his secret on to his nephew, Khwaja Darwish Muhammad as-Samarqandi.

 May God be well pleased with him.